 What’s a Certificate of Eligibility and how can I get one?

 Go!
 Go!
 Nihon starts by emailing prospective students two application links.
 We’ve created our own personal online application form used universally in conjunction with all of our partner schools, thus minimizing errors and the time it takes to apply.
-We also forward them the application form of their chosen school and help them to fill it in properly, preventing any mistakes that could possibly lead to refusal by Immigration.
+We also forward them the application form of their chosen school, if needed, and help them to fill it in properly, preventing any mistakes that could possibly lead to refusal by Immigration.

 Along with the application forms, students send copies of: a clear photo of their face, a diploma/certificate from the last institution they attended, a passport (the page with name and photo, plus pages citing previous entries into Japan if they’ve ever visited), a current bank statement, and a proof of income or an oath of expenses if they’re young and don’t have a job yet.

 An oath of expenses is a document wherein a family member or other person guarantees s/he will support the student financially during their stay in Japan.
 We’re proud to say that Go!
 Go!
 Nihon’s COE rate is excellent, and through our student and school coordinators’ hard work, thousands of students have successfully received a Certificate of Eligibility from Japanese Immigration!

 After submitting all forms and required documents as well as paying the application fee (not applicable for some short-term courses), Go!
 Go!
 Nihon checks for and corrects any errors, then sends everything off to the school.
 The school approves and submits the application to Japanese immigration, then issues the student a tuition invoice.
 When the invoice is paid, the student is directly mailed their Certificate of Eligibility.